 Figure 1 shows an example of this.

 Consistent organization and representative populations

 One mechanism to support accurate behavioral sampling is to make sure all the data for an actor is stored together on the same node.
 And that the storage and placement of individual actors is fair and even for all actors in the population.
 We do that mathematically by using a hash with appropriate properties, followed by selecting one of many shards (containers) to hold that particular actor.
-All events associated with that actor will be held within the same shard.
-That shard will be managed by one node at a time, so all the events for a single actor are managed efficiently on a single machine.
+All events associated with that actor is held within the same shard.
+That shard is managed by one node at a time, so all the events for a single actor are managed efficiently on a single machine.
 Because the actors are evenly distributed among shards, every shard contains a representative slice of the overall population.

 Sampling actors to get entire time stream

 We can take advantage of the fact that a single shard holds a representative cross-section of the population when it comes to sampling.
 When we sample, each data node processes a single shard and scans the requested time range for all the actors in that shard.
 Because even a single shard may hold more actors than necessary for a statistically valid sample, we can sample with progressively larger subsets of the shard until we have sufficient confidence in the sampled result.

 Scanning the sample shard is usually very quick, because the common time ranges tend to be cached in memory.
 Even when the data is scanned directly from disk, the process usually takes just a few seconds.
 We only scan the columns required for that particular query, and those columns are stored very efficiently and processed with a highly optimized C++ backend.
 The end result is quick, accurate sampling for behavioral analytics and the ability to interactively explore vast amounts of data.